RSS-Bridge/rss-bridge/README.md

 *Dear so-called "social" websites.*

 Your catchword is "share", but you don't want us to share.
 You want to keep us within your walled gardens.
-That's why you've been removing RSS links from webpages, hiding them deep on your website, or removed feeds entirely, replacing it with crippled or demented proprietary API. **FUCK YOU.**
+That's why you've been removing RSS links from webpages, hiding them deep on your website, or removed feeds entirely, replacing it with crippled or demented proprietary API.

 You're not social when you hamper sharing by removing feeds.
 You're happy to have customers creating content for your ecosystem, but you don't want this content out - a content you do not even own.
 Google Takeout is just a gimmick.
 We want our data to flow, we want RSS or Atom feeds.